 An important extension of consumerism: Wearable and other connected healthcare devices.
 Medical wearable devices have become much more sophisticated, affordable, and accessible, connecting people to healthier lives in ways we only dreamed of even five years ago.

 Your watch, armband, or home monitor can collect accurate data for blood pressure, heart rate, glucose levels, EKGs, health activities, and more—and share that data with your doctor.
 Doctors and patients can collaborate to anticipate health events and adjust treatment courses based on live data.

 But this huge new influx of valuable medical data also must integrate with EHRs and other healthcare systems.
 This will continue in healthcare, as we find more new ways to capture patient data that create additional needs for interoperability.
 AI and machine learning, as well as FHIR and SMART on FHIR, will help make meaning of and successfully integrate this data.

 Building Population Health Partnerships and Networks

 Providers increasingly collaborate with ACOs and extended healthcare networks to ensure that people get value-based care and the best experience at every stage of the patient journey.
 Population health goals also link the healthcare provider communities closer than ever.
 Some EHR vendors have taken note.
 Cerner, for example, offers FHIR-based, RESTful APIs to connect with its HealthIntent population health platform.

-Meeting Industry Benchmarks
+Meeting Industry Benchmarks of EHR Integration

 Whenever a new technology option emerges, organizations step in to define the best practices and measures for how to do it as well as it can be done.